linushuan/TWCA-auto-register/README.md

  - 5/1 20:00 2025ChienKuoCubingParty, fail with laptop sleep.
  - 5/8 20:00 2025ChienKuoCubingParty-second, fail with unknow problem(start register botton didn't click.)
  - 5/31 21:30 2025TaipeiSummerBeQuiet, succeed.
+ - 6/12 20:00 2025MaruCubeDayTaiwan, failed with I forget submit(just preview).

+## How to use
+1. I will write it when I have time:) .